React/FastAPI Starter Guide

 We now actually have all the UIs we need to fully test the experience of our users.
 The preview button lets you view different pages, like the signup page:

-For now, though, let’s customize these UIs, which we can do on the Look & Feel section of the dashboard:
+For now, though, let’s customize these UIs, which we can do on the Look & Feel section of the dashboard followed by Open Editor:

-There’s a lot more to discover here.
-We can set up social logins, like Login with Google, passwordless logins via Magic Links.
+There’s a lot more to discover in the PropelAuth dashboard.
+We can set up social logins, like Login with Google, and enable passwordless logins via Magic Links.
 We can collect more information on signup like first/last name or accepting terms of service.
 We can also create and manage organizations, if our users need to work together in groups.
 But, for now, let’s jump right in to building our frontend.

 Authentication in React

 • An application using a React-based framework.
-We use Next.js (pages router) and Typescript for this guide.
+We use Next.js Pages Router and Typescript for this guide.
+If you'd prefer to use Vanilla React or Next.js with App Router, check out our quickstart guide.

-We’re going to use @propelauth/react which allows us to manage our user’s information.
+We’re going to use PropelAuth's @propelauth/react library which allows us to manage our user’s information.
+Change directory to your Next.js app and run this command:

 npm install @propelauth/react